Cobertos/Themerizer/Readme.md

 Licensed under the MIT License (should be included with the source code in LICENSE.txt)

 NOTE:
- * The only thing that this is current useful for right now is for finding the current page type.
+ * Right now finds current page type, page number, and other page related info
- * Handles custom pages that have '/' but not custom pages named as other default pages (probably shouldn't do that anyway)
+ * It WILL handle custom pages that have a '/' in them but not custom pages named as other default pages (probably shouldn't do that anyway)

 USAGE:
- * Load the script in your Tumblr theme
+ * Load `themerizer.js` into your theme (with the static uploader or something like RawGit)
- * Paste the script `themerizerEmbed.js` into a `<script>` tag at the top of your theme
+ * Paste the script `themerizerEmbed.js` into a `<script>` tag at the top of your theme. **It must be directly in the theme, not in a `<script>` tag's `src`!**
- * Use the global `Themerizer` and get `.loc`
+ * You now have access to the global `Themerizer` which contains...
- * Use `.pageType`, `.pageNumber`, and `.pageRequest` to get...

 ```javascript
 Themerizer.loc.pageType = //Gets the page type, listed below